Seabiscuit (film): Plot

 Howard declares that Pollard will remain Seabiscuit's jockey, and rallies public support for a match race with War Admiral.
 Riddle agrees, on the condition that they race with a rope and bell instead of a starting gate.
 With Seabiscuit at a disadvantage, Smith trains the horse to break fast at the sound of the bell.
 As the race approaches, Pollard severely fractures his leg in a riding accident.
 Informed he may never walk again, let alone ride, he recommends that his friend and skilled jockey George Woolf ride Seabiscuit, advising him on the horse's handling and behavior from his hospital bed.

 The highly anticipated "race of the century" draws a sellout crowd, with 40 million more people listening on the radio.
-Seabiscuit takes an early lead until the far turn; following Pollard's advice, Woolf lets Seabiscuit look War Admiral in the eye before surging ahead, and Seabiscuit wins by four lengths, delighting the nation.
+Seabiscuit takes an early lead until nearing the far turn; following Pollard's advice, Woolf slows Seabiscuit, allowing War Admiral to match Seabicuit's stride.
+Seabiscuit looks War Admiral in the eye before surging ahead and winning by four lengths, enthralling the nation.
 A few months later, Seabiscuit injures his leg.
-Pollard, still recovering from his own injured leg, tends to the horse as they both heal.
-When Seabiscuit is fit enough to race again, Howard brings him back to the Santa Anita Handicap, but is reluctant to allow Pollard to ride and risk crippling himself for life.
+Pollard, still recovering from his own injury, tends to the horse as they both heal.
+When Seabiscuit is fit enough to race again, Howard brings him back to the Santa Anita Handicap; he is reluctant to allow Pollard to ride and risk crippling himself for life.
 At the urging of Woolf and Marcela, Howard relents.

-Pollard, using a self-made leg brace, finds himself and Seabiscuit facing Woolf in the race.
-Seabiscuit drops far behind the field until Woolf pulls his horse alongside Pollard, allowing Seabiscuit a good look at his mount.
-With Woolf's encouragement, Seabiscuit surges ahead and passes the others.
-Heading for the finish line several lengths ahead, Pollard explains that the story of Seabiscuit is not merely of three men who fixed a broken-down horse, but that Seabiscuit fixed them and, in a way, they fixed one another.
+Pollard, using a self-made leg brace, discovers Woolf is also in the race on a new mount.
+Seabiscuit drops far behind the field; Wolfe slows and pulls alongside Pollard, allowing Seabiscuit a good look at Woolf's mount.
+With Woolf's encouragement, Seabiscuit surges ahead.
+Heading for the finish line several lengths ahead, Pollard's voiceover explains that Seabiscuit was not merely a broken-down horse that three men fixed, but that Seabiscuit fixed them and, in a way, they fixed one another.